|

 4. Istanbul is one of a kind – Istanbul is the only major city in the world that is located on two continents.
 It also used to be called Constantinople.

-5. 100 Years – 29 October 1923 will mark the 100th anniversary of Türkiye becoming the Republic of Türkiye.
-That means they will have been around for an entire century in 2023!
+5. 100 Years – 29 October 1923 marked the 100th anniversary of Türkiye becoming the Republic of Türkiye.
+That means they have been around for an entire century now!

 7. Fez is Outlawed – it’s actually illegal to wear a fez in Türkiye.
 Atatürk made the “Hat Law” in 1925 which banned the fez, a symbol of the Ottoman Empire, and this law has never officially been overturned.